drxvmrz/scmdp/README.md

 ## Documentation

 ## Examples
-In [examples](https://github.com/drxvmrz/scmdp/tree/main/examples) folder are presented two examples of using the scmdp library.
-Although they are rather primitive, they display all the necessary functionality well.
-They are also good hints for a quick start.
+[Examples](https://github.com/drxvmrz/scmdp/tree/main/examples) folder contains two examples of using the scmdp library.
+Although they are rather primitive, they display all the necessary functionality and can serve as hint for a quick start.

 ### Abstract example